sandovarghese/DSML_Oct_2024/README.md

 	Using correlation matrices, we examined relationships between features:
 i.
 Discount and Sales: Sales were significantly higher on discount days. ii.
 Holiday and Sales: Surprisingly, sales tended to be lower on holidays.
+c.
+Feature Engineering

+i.
+New feature the derived from date column, which are day, month and year.
 Note.
 Outliers are not removed because sales value outlier can be true and real as the trend on promotional regular day is high.

 2. Hypothesis Testing
 To check the statistical impact of promotional activities, holiday, store type, and region on sales, we have done hypothesis testing and found the following result: